Take Time to Understand Dementia

 Identifying a memory-related illness is just one step in the journey to provide care and comfort.

-Unless you have daily contact with an aging family member, it is possible that others are in better position to look for warning signs.
+Unless you have daily contact with an aging family member, it is possible that others are in a better position to look for warning signs.
 And that’s OK.
-Do not rule out the possibility that a co-worker, friend or neighbor might be more attune to abnormal changes in behavior and cognitive function.
+Do not rule out the possibility that a coworker, friend or neighbor might be more attuned to abnormal changes in behavior and cognitive function.

 If you are concerned, seek medical help.
 As with any disease, early detection is important in developing a treatment plan and finding ways to improve quality of life.